d-r-n/Beer-Recommendation-System/Stat Arb/README.md

 ## Statistical Arbitrage Trading Algorithm

-# this is a project I did for my Quantitative Investment Strategies course
+This is a project I did for my Quantitative Investment Strategies course

+* All data from CRSP [2007-2019]